amaynez/amaynez.github.io/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

 So far, I have not been able to get better results with Model 4, I have tried all the momentum optimization algorithms with little to no success.
 <a name='Model5'></a>
 ### Model 5 - Implementing One Hot encoding and changing topology (again)
-I came across an [interesting project in Github](https://github.com/AxiomaticUncertainty/Deep-Q-Learning-for-Tic-Tac-Toe/blob/master/tic_tac_toe.py) that deals exactly with Deep Q Learning and I noticed that he used one hot encoding for the input as opposed to directly entering the values of the player into the 9 input slots.
+I came across an [interesting project in Github](https://github.com/AxiomaticUncertainty/Deep-Q-Learning-for-Tic-Tac-Toe/blob/master/tic_tac_toe.py) that deals exactly with Deep Q Learning, and I noticed that he used "one-hot" encoding for the input as opposed to directly entering the values of the player into the 9 input slots.
 So I decided to give it a try and at the same time change my topology to match his:

 <center><img src='/assets/img/Neural_Network_Topology3.jpeg' width="540"></center>

-So, 'one hot' encoding is basically changing the input of a single square in the tic tac toe board to three numbers, so that each state is represented with different inputs, thus the network can clearly differenciate the three of them.
-As the original author puts it, the way I was encoding, having 0 for empty, 1 for X and 2 for O, the network couldn't tell that for instance O and X both meant occupied states, because one is two times as far from 0 as the other.
-So with the new encoding, the empty state will be 3 inputs: (1,0,0), the X will be (0,1,0) and the O (0,0,1).
+So, 'one hot' encoding is basically changing the input of a single square in the tic tac toe board to three numbers, so that each state is represented with different inputs, thus the network can clearly differentiate the three of them.
+As the original author puts it, the way I was encoding, having 0 for empty, 1 for X and 2 for O, the network couldn't easily tell that, for instance, O and X both meant occupied states, because one is two times as far from 0 as the other.
+With the new encoding, the empty state will be 3 inputs: (1,0,0), the X will be (0,1,0) and the O (0,0,1) as in the diagram.

-Still no luck even with Model 5, so I am starting to think that there could be a bug in my code.
+Still, no luck even with Model 5, so I am starting to think that there could be a bug in my code.

 To test this hypothesis, I decided to implement the same model using Tensorflow / Keras.